Which place is cheaper, Durango or San Diego?

 When we compare the travel costs of actual travelers between San Diego and Durango, we can see that San Diego is more expensive.
 And not only is Durango much less expensive, but it is actually a significantly cheaper destination.
 So, traveling to Durango would let you spend less money overall.
 Or, you could decide to spend more money in Durango and be able to afford a more luxurious travel style by staying in nicer hotels, eating at more expensive restaurants, taking tours, and experiencing more activities.
 The same level of travel in San Diego would naturally cost you much more money, so you would probably want to keep your budget a little tighter in San Diego than you might in Durango.

-San Diego is bigger, and its population is about 81.4 times larger than the population of Durango.
-When comparing the population of San Diego vs. Durango, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
-So, always research the type of place that you want to visit and the activities that interest you.
+San Diego has a larger population, and is about 80 times larger than the population of Durango.
+When comparing the sizes of San Diego and Durango, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
+So, always research the type of place that you want to visit along with the activities and attractions that interest you.